rhidoybiswas/rhidoybiswas/README.md

 ---

-## 🚀 Current Role & Responsibilities
+## 🚀 About Me

-I work as a Software Implementation Engineer with a strong focus on Python-based automation, data workflows, and internal software systems.
+Experienced Software Implementation Engineer with 5+ years in IT systems, business application support, and software implementation.

+Currently focusing on **Python-based automation, backend development, and data engineering workflows** to transition into a more development-focused engineering role.

+---

-### 🔹 Python Development, Data Automation & API Integration
+## 🔹 Python Development, Data Automation & API Integration

 - Automated reporting and data workflows using Python (Pandas, NumPy) and MSSQL, improving efficiency and reducing manual effort in business reporting processes.
 - Enhanced reliability and maintainability of automation scripts through systematic debugging, performance tuning, and code optimization.